DRAFT Clunes Master Plan

 Stay Updated

-We’ll be sharing regular updates in the Clunes Clues community newsletter, on the Lismore City Council Facebook page and on noticeboards around the village.
+We’ll share regular updates in the Clunes Clues community newsletter, on the Lismore City Council Facebook page, and on noticeboards around the village.
 Make sure to keep an eye out for ways to stay involved and help shape the future of Clunes.

 For any further questions, please refer to our FAQs for more information about the project.